aliosmanozturk1/Homework-Clean_and_Dirty/README.md

 High Level Programming Project Homework - Clean vs Dirty

 I chose YOLO 11 among the image processing algorithms because it is a modern technology that incorporates the latest advancements in next-generation object detection.
 It has an architecture optimized for speed and accuracy, ensuring effective performance in real-time applications.

+### Note: The weight files are not included in the project due to their large file sizes.